Yoast/yoast-test-helper/readme.txt

 Enhancements:

 * Adds a `schema` endpoint to any URL.
-Suffix the URL with `/schema/` and you'll get only the Schema for that URL, pretty printed.
+Suffix the URL with `/schema/` or `?schema` and you'll get only the Schema for that URL, pretty printed.
 * Adds a checkbox to use the AI staging API.

 Bugfixes: